K - 12 Educational Resource Hub

 GRADE LEVEL 9-12

-This lesson will provide an overview of Pauli Murray’s incredible work, perseverance and accomplishments through class lecture and interactive discussion, and most importantly, through her own words.
+This lesson will provide an overview of Pauli Murray’s incredible work, perseverance and accomplishments.
 Infused throughout the lesson are seven oral history clips from a 1976 interview with Pauli Murray, housed at UNC-Chapel Hill’s Southern Oral History Program.
-This lesson will ultimately broaden student understanding of the Civil Rights Movement in terms of the heightened challenges (and thus fight) faced by African American women, as well as bring to the forefront one of the most impactful trailblazers for civil and women’s rights.
+This lesson will broaden student understanding of the Civil Rights Movement, as well as bring to the forefront one of the most impactful trailblazers for civil and women’s rights.

 Pauli Murray: Fighting Jane and Jim Crow